 Onside provides a range of advocacy services:

 - Community Advocacy available to adults across both Herefordshire and Worcestershire who may be vulnerable or face disadvantage.
-This will include people experiencing ill health or disability, older adults, carers and those affected by issues such as substance misuse and domestic violence.
+This service provides short term support, provided by ONSIDE volunteers, at one off appointments, benefit tribunals and medical assessments

 - Independent Mental Health Advocacy (IMHA) available to adults across both Herefordshire and Worcestershire who are subject to detention under the Mental Health Act.